© 2025 254 North Front Street, Suite 300, Wilmington, NC 28401 | 910.343.1640

 More importantly, I implored people to remember that WECT reporters aren’t the bad guys.
 Fran Weller isn’t a Nazi, Jon Evans isn’t a Brown Shirt.
 It sounds almost crazy to have to say that, but if you’ve seen the fever pitch of some protests, it’s perhaps a little less outlandish.

 On Saturday, I went down to the protest.
-A little after 10 a.m. there were maybe five or six dozen people there (I think more showed up later).
+A little after 10 a.m., there were maybe five or six dozen people there (I think more showed up later).
 I saw familiar faces from other local protests there, including some friends of mine – one of whom told me that Cash had given the crowd pretty clear guidance on why they were there, and that the WECT staff was not the ‘target,’ so to speak.
 I spoke briefly with Cash, who was amiable if busy minding the protest.
-He noted he’d spoke with Weller on the phone and made his stance clear.
+He noted he’d spoken with Weller on the phone and made his stance clear.
 I thanked him for keeping my fellow reporters out of the line of fire, so to speak, and we shook hands and went our separate ways.

 Later, Cash saw a response I’d made to a comment on my Facebook post from Friday, where I noted that I’d “tried to talk some sense” into Cash (or something to that effect), and he took serious offense to it.
 But, that is what I’d tried to do, both privately and publicly, so I have to say I stand by it.